SuryanshYadav45/cab/README.md

 # how to run the app

-running this site is very simple all you need to do is to open the Cab folder in the ide and in the terminal type npm start ,this will run the app on the localhost:3000.
+running this site is very simple all you need to do is :
+* Open the Cab folder in the ide .
+* In the terminal type npm install (this will download all the package that is required in this project).
+* Now type npm start to run the app.